SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### tileProps

 Optional element.
-Specifies a JSON object that describes a tile view format.
+Specifies a JSON object that describes a 'Tile' view format.
 Elements of this property include:
 - height – defines the height of the card in pixels.
 - width – defines the width of the card in pixels.
 Can go from height/2 to 3 x height.
 - hideSelection – as defined above